cbw1243/prismProcess/README.md

 # Process the PRISM weather data
 The R codes process the PRISM weather data and generate county-level growing season variables (i.e., degree days and precipitation).
 It takes two steps to complete the process.

-We use the R code under the './CRPEval/codes/getData/PRISM_DATA_PROCESS/' folder to obtain and process the weather data.

-contains the codes that download and aggregate the daily weather data from the PRISM database.
-The weather data that we use consist of precipitation ("ppt"), maximum temperature ("tmax"), and minimum temperature ("tmin").

 ## Step 1.
 Download the weather data from PRISM

 The raw weather data are from the [PRISM Climate Group](http://www.prism.oregonstate.edu/) of the Oregon State University.
 You can follow the instructions provided at the PRISM webiste [(here)](http://prism.oregonstate.edu/documents/PRISM_downloads_FTP.pdf) and use the FTP service to download the historical daily weather data from PRISM.
 You need to download data for three variables: precipitation ("ppt"), maximum temperature ("tmax"), and minimum temperature ("tmin").

 Caution: The PRISM updated the precipitation data on June 30, 2015 (see the announcement [here](http://www.prism.oregonstate.edu/whatsnew/) ).
-The "ppt" folder contains the updated precipitation data, and these are the data that we have downloaded and used for our empirical analyses.
+The "ppt" folder contains the updated precipitation data, and these are the data that you should download.
 You might also see the "ppt_old_method" folder, which contains the out-dated precipitation data.
-We did **NOT** the out-dated precipitation data.

 Note: You can expected to download the data on your own.
 No R codes are needed.